 Salento’s main city is bursting with piazzas and palazzi built using creamy limestone in Barocco Leccese style.
 The Basilica di Santa Croce has one of the finest and most intricate Baroque facades in Italy.
 It took over 200 years to complete and its detail is exquisite.

 Remnants of Lecce’s Roman history are still on display in Lecce.
-A theatre and an amphitheater are testament to its importance as a flourishing Roman city.
+A theatre and an amphitheater are testaments to its importance as a flourishing Roman city.

 Lecce Restaurants and Bars